StuartPeile/fed-court/README.md

 There is a single Github action (pipeline) that takes a parameter of "environment".
 That being DEV, TEST or PROD.
 The settings and values to run the pipeline are then loaded from Githubs Environment Variables and Secrets.
 These are used to connect to the Azure Subscription and pass to the Bicep script pre defined parameters like EnviromentName, Location, Azure SQL admin password etc.

+The pipeline is triggerd manually but can be set up using branching structures.

 Steps in the pipeline

 1. Checkout the bicep scripts from the main branch